chkp-jguo/CGNS-for-VirtualWAN-Demo-Lab/README.md

-# [DRAFT] Check Point CloudGuard Network Security for Virtual WAN Demo Lab
+# Check Point CloudGuard Network Security for Virtual WAN Demo Lab

 This repository offers Terraform templates to deploy a complete demo lab for Check Point CloudGuard Network Security (CGNS) within an Azure Virtual WAN environment.
 Designed for modularity and scalability, this lab enables you to deploy a full working lab with dedicated networking resources perfect for testing and demos.